-Graduate Research Team
+Graduate Research Team and alumni

 Kirk Vanacore is a Ph.D. student in Learning Sciences and Technologies at WPI.
 He earned his Masters at Tuft University from the Eliot-Pearson Department of Child Study Human and Development.
 At Tufts, he worked as a graduate research assistant at the Center for Reading and Language Research studying and implementing effective pedagogy for dyslexic students.
 Kirk works as a Senior Analyst at Lexia Learning, where he uses data science to inform the development and improvement of educational technologies.
 He believes in the need for collaboration between academia and industry to ensure that the technologies used in schools are impactful, cost-effective, and aligned with students learning needs.
 Kirk's research interests include learning analytics, education data mining, causal inference in big data analysis, implementation science, and effective pedagogies for neurodiverse populations.